ameliaquinn/PHY211_final_project/README.md

 # PHY211_final_project
-GitHub repository for my final project for PHY 211
+Hello!
+My name is Amelia Quinn and this is my GitHub repository for my final project in PHY 211 Computational Methods in the Physical Sciences.
+This package makes use of the Qiskit quantum computing package by IBM, in which I have organized the Qiskit functionality into easy-to-follow functions.
+The primary purpose of this package is to experimentally prove Bell's Theorem using the CHSH inequality, in which we build a quantum circuit and take measurements over a sweep of angle rotations (actually sending the code to real IBM hardware in order to run!)